bright/new-www/_posts/2020-02-13-agile-in-a-long-distance-relationship.md

 #### 1. Language

-Unless you’re lucky enough,the possibility is that in a distributed team/client setting, you won’t be using your mother language.
+Unless you’re lucky enough, the possibility is that in a distributed team/client setting, you won’t be using your mother language.
 Or it will be the other team members/client who will need to switch.
 That might come at a price of not being able to clearly formulate your thoughts and being misunderstood.
 The ideal solution to that would be to improve the language skills.
 But in the meantime the first step would be to acknowledge the problem and be empathetic.
 Rephrasing the most important parts of the conversation (i.e. “Just to make sure, what you are saying is….” or “So you just proposed that we should…”) is always helpful.
 Building a common glossary so you ensure that you talk about the same things makes it a lot easier as well.

 #### 2. Culture